chung-leong/react-ansi-animation/README.md

 }
 ```

 You can change the color palette by providing the [`palette`](./docs/AnsiText.md#palette) prop.
-To define colors
+To
-through CSS instead, set `palette` to `"css"`.
+define colors through CSS instead, set `palette` to `"css"`.
 See documentation for more details.

 ## Modem speed emulation

+By default this library emulates a 56K modem.
+Set the [`modemSpeed`] prop to use a different speed.
+Use `Infinity` if you want the final picture to appear immediately.

 ## Blinking text

+The CGA 80x25 text mode uses 4 bits to store the text color (16 possible values), 3 bites to store
+the background color (8 possible values), and 1 bit for blinking.
+ANSI arts created in the BBS
+era sometimes depends on blinking for certain effects.
+ANSI arts created in later times tend to
+use the final bit for high-intensity background colors.
+They would look odd when viewed in CGA
+text mode.

+Blinking is disabled by default.
+Set the [`blinking`] prop to enable it.

 ## Animation playback control

+By providing an [`onStatus`](./AnsiText.md#onstatus) handler and altering the
+[`initialStatus`](./AnsiText.md#initialstatus) prop, you can pause the animation or jump to
+different points in time.
+[Code for the demo](./demo/dom/App.js) serves as a good working example.

 ## Acknowledgement

+Special thanks to the maintainers of [ansi-bbs.org](http://www.ansi-bbs.org/) for providing a
+detailed [ANSI specification](http://www.ansi-bbs.org/) and the maintainers of
+[Sixteen Colors](https://16colo.rs/), the source of most of the ANSI arts used in the demo.